 This extension filters traffic by country.
 An administrator can either allow traffic from selected countries only, or not allow any traffic from selected countries.
-It helps reduce unwanted traffic to a forum and makes the forum’s content entirely inaccessible to blocked countries.
+It helps reduce unwanted traffic to a board and makes the board’s content entirely inaccessible to blocked countries.

 The extension uses the free MaxMind GeoLite2 country database.
 The database examines the IP address of the user and determines the country of origin.